grzegorz914/homebridge-denon-tv/README.md

 * Power ON/OFF short press tile in HomeKit app.
 * RC/Media control is possible after you go to the RC app on iPhone/iPad.
 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
-* Legacy volume and mute control is possible throught extra `lightbulb` (slider) or using Siri `Volume Service`.
+* Legacy Volume and Mute control is possible throught extra `lightbulb` (slider) or using Siri `Volume Service`.
-* Inputs can be changed after long press tile in Home.app and select from the list or create separate tile in the Buttons section.
+* Inputs can be changed after long press tile in Home.app and select Input from the list or create separate tile in the Buttons section.
-* Surround Modes can be controlled from the Inputs List from a long press of the device tile or by creating separate tiles in the Inputs and Functions button.
+* Surround Modes can be controlled by creating separate tile in the Buttons section.
-* Digital Input Modes control from the inputs list or create separate tile in the Inputs and Functions button.
+* Digital Input Modes can be controlled by creating separate tile in the Buttons section.
 * Multiple Zone control.
 * Siri control.